pydam/EmaLink/Readme.md

     *	Loop/FreeAPS with Omnipod pod: 7-8 days
     *	Loop/FreeAPS with Medtronic 523, 554, 723 or 754 pumps  - 1.5 days (due to MySentry feature, EmaLink uses much more power, which impacts the battery life)
     *	Loop/FreeAPS with other Medtronic pumps: 5-6 days
-    *	AndroidAPS with Medtronic pumps: 3 days (tbc, MySentry impact not clear yet)
+    *	AndroidAPS with Medtronic pumps: 3 days

 ![Case](https://github.com/sks01/EmaLink/blob/master/pictures/Medium.png)